 Explaining what needs to happen to internalize the flow of movement is difficult, however, which is why it is so important to choose our words and imagery carefully.
 There are many phrases and words that are commonly and casually used when teaching or learning Argentine tango.
 In our teaching, we have discarded many of them because they are vague or have multiple meanings.
 It is a careful practice to put these things away, not use them, and find a thorough and meaningful replacement when needed.

 Long after we started this process, we found great inspiration and validation in the teachings of Eric Franklin.
 In his guidelines to teachers he states _“Avoid phrases that are not necessarily clear to the student, such as ‘Organize yourself’ or ‘Get up on your legs’.” _In Argentine tango, the phrases “Ground yourself”, “Collect”, “Think about your standing leg”, or “Lead from your chest” are common examples of this.

 Eric further states,“What is our aim when we voice such a phrase?
 Do we know what our specific intention is, or are we repeating what we have heard from others?
 Can we explain our personal kinesthesia with regard to the phrase?
 (Ask three people what it means, and you will get three different answers.)”
-These are the very questions that Susannah and I have been asking ourselves about everything we teach and everything we learn.
+These are the very questions that I have been asking myself about everything I teach and everything we learn.

 We also believe, like Eric Franklin, that the way we think and what we think can either enable us, or hinder us, in our goals to create beautiful dynamic movement.
 In many cases, the imagery that is commonly invoked by these oft regurgitated phrases have the potential to ultimately create mind-body pathways that cause poor or contrived movement, which can prevent further growth as dancers of Argentine tango.